White Southerners

-White Southerners, historically called White Confederates or Southrons, are White Americans from the Southern United States, originating from the various waves of Northwestern European immigration to the region beginning in the 17th century.
-A uniform sense of identity among White Southerners emerged as part of a common Southern culture.
+White Southerners, historically called White Confederates or Southrons, are European Americans from the Southern United States, originating from the various waves of Northwestern European immigration to the region beginning in the 17th century.

 Academic John Shelton Reed argues that "Southerners' differences from the American mainstream have been similar in kind, if not degree, to those of the immigrant ethnic groups".
 Reed states that Southerners, as other ethnic groups, are marked by differences from the national norm, noting that they tend to be poorer, less educated, more rural, and specialize in job occupation.
 He argues that they tended to differ in cultural and political terms, and that their accents serve as an ethnic marker.

-Upon white Southerners Jimmy Carter and Bill Clinton being elected to the U.S. presidency during the late 20th century, it symbolized generations of change from an Old South to New South society.
+Upon White Southerners Jimmy Carter and Bill Clinton being elected to the U.S. presidency during the late 20th century, it symbolized generations of change from an Old South to New South society.
 Journalist Hodding Carter and State Department spokesperson during the Carter administration stated: "The thing about the South is that it's finally multiple rather than singular in almost every respect."
 The transition from President Carter to President Clinton also mirrored the social and economic evolution of the South in the mid-to-late 20th century.

 White Southern diaspora populations exist in Brazil and Belize, known respectively as the Confederados and Confederate Belizeans.